Bodywork and Craniosacral Therapy at NEKAWA

 Available in Whanganui and Auckland clinics

-At NEKAWA, bodywork and craniosacral therapy offer a calm, respectful way to support the body’s natural capacity to regulate, release, and restore balance.
+At NEKAWA, bodywork and craniosacral therapy offer a calm, respectful way to support the body’s natural capacity to regulate, release, and move toward balance.

 This work is not about forceful manipulation or “fixing” the body.
 Instead, it is a gentle, attentive approach that listens to the nervous system and supports the body to settle, soften, and reorganise in its own time.